ebzzry/ebzzry.github.io/en/fkd/emacs-racket.md

 And, boomshakalaka!
 A new (Emacs) window opens, containing the `* Racket REPL *` buffer.
 Whatever you can do with the REPL invoked with vanilla command-line `racket`, you can also do with this, and more.
-This major mode is actually Comint mode, under the hood, with hooks to a a Racket process.
+This major mode is actually Comint mode, under the hood, with hooks to a Racket process.
 For those of you who are unfamiliar with Comint mode, it is the same mode that handles `M-x shell RET`.

 So, what can you do with it?
 While editing `.rkt` file, here are some of the usual shortcuts that I use.
 The full list of keys are [available here](http://www.nongnu.org/geiser/geiser_5.html#Cheat-sheet).
-Take note, that the description of the keys that I used below, are for myself initially, to help me understand what they do.
+Take note, that the description of the keys that I use below, are for myself initially, to help me understand what they do.
 They may, or may not diverge from the official description, listed on the aforementioned link.